 Now that you have your costs administered, you will have to devise a plan for execution.
 Each marketing channel would require a different plan.
-This is because, every channel would deal with a unique set of target audience, communication and strategy.
+This is because, every channel would deal with a unique set of target audience, communication, and strategy.

 In a given month, a project plan could look like this.
 Feel free to make your improvements like adding deadlines and person-in-charge.
-We are sharing an outline for 3 channels – email, blog and webinar.
+We are sharing an outline for 3 channels – email, blog, and webinar.

-We have taken you through the criteria used to define a inbound marketing service provider, outline for due diligence, lessons on budgeting and costing.
+We have taken you through the criteria used to define an inbound marketing service provider, outline for due diligence, lessons on budgeting and costing.
 But, the job is left incomplete, if you don’t find a B2B inbound marketing agency that meets your need.

 Where to find your inbound marketing partner?

 While we can simply ask you to reach out to us:-), we have generated a list of sources where you can find a great B2B inbound marketing partner.

 1. Google search –